mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v13.md

 Rather than starting with fixed aims, the inquiry evolved through mutual engagement with participants and an openness to emergent goals.
 This orientation is justified both by the nature of the setting (non-formal, collaborative, and often resistant to conventional evaluation [CITAION]) and by the desire to avoid prematurely deciding on what kinds of pedagogical or methodological innovations might arise.
 While certain features remained consistent throughout, the process was fundamentally shaped by what unfolded during iterative cycles of engagement.

+MOVED HERE
+This emphasis on rapid iteration aligns with the aims of this thesis, where the ongoing feedback from participants informed the development of a novel learning design via phases of delivery.
+The iterative nature of DBR, with its focus on refining learning materials in response to feedback, supports the dynamic, practice-based approach explored in the following chapters.
+By integrating these DBR concepts, this thesis leverages the strengths of design-based approaches while aligning them with the systemic insights offered by CHAT.
+This flexible approach addresses both the complexities of real-world learning contexts and the need for practical, and ideally replicable outcomes.

 Pedagogical elements of the research design were  co-developed through collaboration with young learners, their families, and undergraduate student helpers.
 Over time, iterative design phases were informed by participant feedback, emergent needs, and reflection on practice.
 This collaborative shaping of both tools and pedagogy reflects established principles in participatory research [@iversen_computational_2018-1; @iivari_critical_2017], DBR [@barab_design-based_2004], and formative interventions [@cole_fifth_2006; @blunden_formative_2023].